timm/shape/src/tab.md

 ```

 Notes:

+- `i.cols[c].w` is negative for things we want to
+  minimize (and positive otherwise).
 - In order to stress the difference between goals,
   we raise them to some power (here, _e=2.72_).
 - But before that, in order to avoid real number expositions,
   we normalized the goal values.
+- This domination function was propose by Zitler in 2005
+  for the IBEA optimization algorithm.
+Various authors have
+  shown that this works much better for assessing multiple
+  (n>2) goals that the more traditional binary domination
+  predicate.

 ## Printing